opentok/opentok-linux-sdk-samples/Background-Substractor-Video-Capturer/README.md

 #### On Debian-based Linuxes

 The OpenTok Linux SDK for x86_64 is available as a Debian package.
-For Debian we support Debian 11 (Bulleye).
+For Debian we support Debian 11 (Bullseye).
 We maintain our own Debian repository on packagecloud.
 Follow these steps to install the packages from our repository.